joeyespo/gitpress-blog/2012/01-init.md

 This is first official post of Gitpress!

 This is a milestone, considering not a single line of code for Gitpress has been written.
 The project is still early in the design phase.
-However, Gitpress will be eating its own dog food.
+However, I'll be eating my own dog food here.
 Consider this post a declaration.

 If you're reading this on [gitpress-cms.com][site], then things must be going well!
 The source of this post [has always been available on Github][post], long